codeskyblue/gosuv/README.md

 Go version at least `1.6+`

 ## Installation
-Binary can be download from <https://dl.equinox.io/shengxiang/gosuv/stable>
+Standalone binary can be download from <https://dl.equinox.io/shengxiang/gosuv/stable>

 Or if you have go enviroment, you can also build from source.